 Section 1: How Buyers Use Technology in the Home Search Process?

-- Among all buyers, 44% said that they looked online for properties for sale, while 17% contacted a real estate agent and 13% looked online for information about home buying process.
+- Among all buyers, 44% said that they looked online for properties for sale, while 17% contacted a real estate agent and 13% looked online for information about the home buying process.

 - Only 18% of Millennials said they looked online for information, while 53% of Younger Boomers looked online for properties for sale.